jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 [Repealed]

 ### 168A Agency may declare that vehicle is mobility device or is not motor vehicle
-(1) If a vehicle or type of vehicle is powered solely by a motor that has a maximum power output not exceeding 1 500 W, the Agency may, by notice, declare that the vehicle or type of vehicle is a mobility device.
+(1) If a vehicle or type of vehicle is powered solely by a motor that has a maximum continuous power output not exceeding 1 500 W, the Agency may, by notice, declare that the vehicle or type of vehicle is a mobility device.
-(2) If a vehicle or type of vehicle is propelled by a motor that has a maximum power output not exceeding 300 W, the Agency may, by notice, declare that the vehicle or type of vehicle is not a motor vehicle.
+(2) If a vehicle or type of vehicle is propelled by a motor that has a maximum continuous power output not exceeding 2,000 W, the Agency may, by notice, declare that the vehicle or type of vehicle is not a motor vehicle.
-(3) If a vehicle or type of vehicle is propelled by a motor that has a maximum power output greater than 300 W but not exceeding 600 W, the Agency may, by notice, declare that the vehicle or type of vehicle is not a motor vehicle.
+(3) Before making a declaration under subsection (2), the Agency must— (a) consider how the declaration would contribute to an effective, efficient, and safe land transport system in the public interest; and
+  (b) publish a notice of its proposal to make the declaration, which must specify a reasonable time for interested persons to make submissions on the proposal; and
+  (c) consult any person that the Agency considers appropriate.
-(4) If the Agency makes a declaration under subsection (3), the Agency may— (a) impose conditions with respect to—
+(4) If the Agency makes a declaration under subsection (2), the Agency may— (a) impose conditions with respect to—
     (i) the operation of the vehicle or type of vehicle; and (ii) the equipment required on the vehicle or type of vehicle; and (b) specify those conditions in the notice.
+(4A) In this section, maximum continuous power output, in relation to a motor, means the amount calculated using the following formula:W = V × Awhere—Wis the maximum continuous power output of the motorVis the motor’s rated voltageAis the motor’s rated maximum current.
 (5) A notice under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 168B Order in Council for certain land transport revenue